itisdoyoonkim/read-reddit/README.md

 <!-- TO DO -->

 Show comments
-Infinite scroll to fetch more posts
-Store searches to local storage
+Prevent duplicate save to local storage
-Add loading screen
 Ditch ANTD and use own CSS
 Unit test
 Get domain - Skinnyreddit.com